kevineo/learning/git/0003-building_a_new_feature/README.md

 ```

 > NOTE:
+>
-> conflict occurs when there is a drastic changes in certain line of code until git doesn't know how to select which block of codes.
+> Conflict occurs when there is a drastic changes in certain line of code until git doesn't know how to select which block of codes.
+>
 > Your job is to help git to select and merge the code blocks without introducing new line of code.
+>
 > Your conflicted code block is presented as:
 > ```
 > >>>>>>> <commit id that is being merged from external>
 >       <code block from the external branch>
 > <<<<<<< <HEAD commit from your branch>
 >       <code block from your branch>
 > ======= <end of conflicted code merge>
 > ```

 <br><br>

 > **Important Note**:
-> As a good practice and a line of defense against copyright infringement among developers, you ***shouldn't*** introduce new line of code when resolving a merge conflict.
+> As a good practice and a line of defense against copyright infringement among developers, you ***shouldn't*** introduce a new line of code when resolving a merge conflict.
+>
-> Merge process is only about selecting code block or merge 2 blocks of code without new line of changes.
+> Merge process is only about selecting code block or merge 2 blocks of code without a new line of changes.
+>
+> <br>
-> <br><br>
+> -----------
 > Usually, there are 4 common cases:
+>
 > 1. Your local code block supposed to override remote code block
+>
 > 2. Remote code block supposed to override your local code block
+>
 > 3. Your local code block is mergable with remote code block without code removal from each side.
+>
-> 4. Either code blocks needs to be alter in order to have a successful commit.
+> 4. Either code blocks need to be altered in order to have a successful commit.
+>
 > <br><br>
-> The common action plan for each cases are:
+> The common action for each cases are:
+>
 > 1. For case #1, select your local code block and delete remote code block.
+>
 > 2. For case #2, select remote code block and delete your local code block.
+>
 > 3. For case #3, merge them.
+>
 > 4. For case #4, select the remote code and discard your local code block.
 Then, after the merge conflict is commited, create a new commit that introduces your changes on top of it.
+>
-> <br>
+>
 > For case #4, if you found a bug from the remote code block, raise it as a bug and should be tracked somewhere else.
+>
 > <br><br>
+>
-> Golden Rule: **NEVER** alter codes commited by someone else since git merge tracks you as an author for merging and solving conflict.
+> Golden Rule: **NEVER** alter codes commited by someone else since git merge tracks you as an author for merging and solving conflicts.

 <br><br>